Airplane: Lifting body

 A lifting body is a configuration in which the body itself produces lift.
 In contrast to a flying wing, which is a wing with minimal or no conventional fuselage, a lifting body can be thought of as a fuselage with little or no conventional wing.
 Whereas a flying wing seeks to maximize cruise efficiency at subsonic speeds by eliminating non-lifting surfaces, lifting bodies generally minimize the drag and structure of a wing for subsonic, supersonic, and hypersonic flight, or, spacecraft re-entry.
 All of these flight regimes pose challenges for proper flight stability.

-Lifting bodies were a major area of research in the 1960s and 70s as a means to build a small and lightweight manned spacecraft.
+Lifting bodies were a major area of research in the 1960s and 1970s as a means to build a small and lightweight crewed spacecraft.
 The US built several famous lifting body rocket planes to test the concept, as well as several rocket-launched re-entry vehicles that were tested over the Pacific.
-Interest waned as the US Air Force lost interest in the manned mission, and major development ended during the Space Shuttle design process when it became clear that the highly shaped fuselages made it difficult to fit fuel tankage.
+Interest waned as the US Air Force lost interest in the crewed mission, and major development ended during the Space Shuttle design process when it became clear that the highly shaped fuselages made it difficult to fit fuel tankage.